wiebew/hetzner-scripts/README.md

 - clone this repository
 - cd into the folder new_machine
 - copy the hosts.example file to hosts.
 Adapt the content for your situation (i.e. fill in the desired hostname and admin username)
 - __IMPORTANT__ login to new server with ``ssh root@yourserver.com``.
 This will add your server to known_hosts in ~/.ssh and prevent ansible errors.
-Please check this is not the rescue instance but a real Ubunt installation.
+- Please check this is not the rescue instance but a real Ubuntu installation.
+If the prompt shows ``root@rescue`` you are still in rescue mode.
+In that case logout and login again to verify the Hetzner install is finished.
+An ubuntu prompt will show something like ``username@Ubuntu-1404-trusty-64-minimal``
 - logout from your server.
 This will be your last manual login as root on this instance of your server.
 - run ``ansible-playbook playbook.yml -i hosts --ask-pass``
 - copy and paste the stored password when ansible prompts you